 SUPERFICIAL Thrombophlebitis and Deep Vein Thrombosis

-Your mobility, or lack thereof, plays a key role in the development of complications due to varicose veins and venous insufficiency.
-Two of these conditions, Superficial Thrombophlebitis and Deep Vein Thrombosis, are nearly identical symptoms-wise but have significant differences that could potentially lead to more serious conditions if not properly treated.
+Superficial Vein Thrombophlebitis ( SVT) and Deep Vein Thrombosis (DVT), are nearly identical symptoms-wise but have significant differences that could potentially lead to more serious conditions if not properly treated.

-Superficial Thrombophlebitis and Superficial Phlebitis are the inflammation of a vein just below the skin with or without the presence of a blood clot, respectively.
-This condition is rarely serious and can be resolved quickly with proper medical care.
+Superficial Vein Thrombophlebitis (SVT) and Superficial Phlebitis are the inflammation of a vein just below the skin with or without the presence of a blood clot, respectively.
+This condition can be resolved quickly with proper medical care.
 Untreated blood clot in superficial axial veins can progress into the deep vein system resulting in DVT

-Deep Vein Thrombosis is caused by the presence of a blood clot in veins deep below the skin.
-This condition is much more serious as the clot could move to the lungs, causing pulmonary embolism.
+Deep Vein Thrombosis (DVT) is caused by the presence of a blood clot in veins deep below the skin.
+This condition is much more serious than SVT as the clot could move to the lungs, causing pulmonary embolism and sudden death.

 Both conditions are associated with warmth, redness, swelling, and pain in the affected area, usually the legs.